Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Insight

+### Insight Saves

 When you witness a monster or other horrifying evidence of the Mythos that pushes you to the brink of panic, make a WIL save.
 Monsters have an **INS** statistic that determines how much Insight you gain if you succeed (before the slash) or if you fail (after the slash); for example, the baseline INS for witnessing anything horrifying is 1/1d4.

 When you gain Insight, cross out the corresponding number of pips on your character sheet beginning at the 1 o’clock position and going clockwise.
-If you gain 5 or more Insight at once or if you cannot cross out enough Insight pips, make an **Insight Save**.
+If you gain 5 or more Insight at once or if you cannot cross out enough Insight pips, make a **Panic Save**.

-### Insight Saves
+### Panic Saves

 When you experience something mind-shatteringly dreadful, roll a d12.
 If the result corresponds to an empty Insight pip or a **Hardened** notch, you keep it together.
 If the result corresponds to a crossed-out pip or a **Broken** notch, you panic.

-### Panic

 You or the Warden come up with a reaction for your character.
 The reaction should be disruptive and last for d4 rounds or a few minutes.